-According to recent motorcycle accident statistics released by the CHP, there were 980 motorcycle accidents in Orange County in 2007, which resulted in 24 deaths.
-There were 3,472 motorcycle accidents in Los Angeles County and 714 in Riverside during the same year.
-In Los Angeles County, the number of motorcycle accident fatalities has increased at a significant rate.
+In Los Angeles County, the number of motorcycle accident deaths has increased at a significant rate, CHP statistics show.
 There were 85 deaths and 2,792 injuries relating to motorcycle accidents in Los Angeles County in 2007.
 CHP studies show 96 people died in motorcycle collisions in 2008 in Los Angeles County compared to 58 deaths in 2001.